Dameon1/spacedRepetition-server/README.md

 ## Contributions

 Contributions to the application are accepted.
-If you have a design suggestion, feel free to change and make a pull request.
+If you have a design suggestions, feel free to change and make a pull request.

 ## Built With